PaddlePaddle/Paddle/paddle/framework/net_design.md

  public:
   // Create a network describe by `def`.
 NetDef is the definition of a network.
   PlainNet(const NetDef &def);

+  // Infer all the operators' input and output varialbes' shapes, will be called before every mini-batch training. virtual bool InferShape(Scope *scope) override;

   // Run all the operators with the `scope`, if no scope is provided, default
   // scope will be used instead.
 If no OpContext is provicded, default context will be used.